GridTools/gt4py/README.md

 ### Recommended installation for developers

-For GT4Py developers, it is recommended to use and _editable_ installation of GT4Py:
+For GT4Py developers and advanced users, it is recommended to clone the repository and use an _editable_ installation of GT4Py:

     # First, clone the repository
     git clone https://github.com/gridtools/gt4py.git